Frequently asked questions

 Maja's first fencing coach, John DeCesare, retired at 99.
 Age group 70+ has recently been included into

-the World Cup competitions.
 We believe that since you are asking, you are apparently not too old.
-Come to
+Come visit our class!

 Our beginners fencing course takes 16 classes, during which you'll learn the basics, and advance to the